What Exactly IS Nurse-First After-Hours Triage?

 2. Decreased Wait Time = Increased Patient Satisfaction

-Nurse-first triage providers are always connected and ready to intervene to provide the best course of care possible.
+Nurse-first triage providers are always connected and ready to intervene to provide the best care possible.
 Lowering the time patients and caregivers must spend on the phone decreases frustration and increases patient satisfaction.
-For example, at IntellaTriage, patients gain direct access to a hospice-experienced nurse in less than 60 seconds.
-Our nurse-first model sets us apart from others in the nurse-based triage space who rely on non-nurse patient coordinators to answer the first call.
+For example, at IntellaTriage, patients gain direct access to a hospice-experienced nurse on average in less than 60 seconds.
+Our nurse-first model sets us apart from others in the triage space who rely on non-nurse patient coordinators to answer the first call.

 Obviously, you want to streamline whenever a patient contacts your healthcare organization.
 The best nurse triage services record every interaction for quality assurance purposes.
 Triage services can provide critical insights into what happens on each call.
 Subsequently, organizations can leverage these insights to optimize care and improve the patient experience.
 Data is available whenever a patient connects with the triage nurse, making exceptional care possible during every interaction.
 In this way, an organization can derive valuable insights and support continuity of care.